|

 is the large opening on the left side of the Türken, which led into a

-wagon storage area.
+wagon storage area behind the building.
 This opening was later closed off (see all the other

 side views on this page), but its outline can still be seen in the